Predigerkirche, Erfurt: History

 The year 1521 marks a turning point in the history of the church.
 Magister Georg Forchheim preached the first Protestant sermon to the congregation.
 The religious and social upheavals subsequently known as the Reformation also led to new parish boundaries in the division of Erfurt's parishes, as not all believers were prepared to follow the new teachings.
 The fifteen altars in the Predigerkirche, which were certainly also significant in terms of artistic craftsmanship, were parted with in order to suppress the memory of the Catholic imagery and the "Old Doctrine".
 The council of the city of Erfurt relied on the "New Doctrine", too, and in 1559 designated the Predigerkirche as the council's main church, where all the ceremonies called for at the annual change of councillors were also connected with a solemn service.
 A wealthy council master paid for the renewal of the painting of the nave and the interior in 1574.
-The adjoining monastery remained in the possession of the Dominican Order until 1588.
-The monastery, which was then sold to the city council, was used as a secular educational institution, but continued the tradition of Erfurt's monastic schools as the forerunners of an urban-civic university.
+The adjoining friary remained in the possession of the Dominican Order until 1588.
+The friary, which was then sold to the city council, was used as a secular educational institution, but continued the tradition of Erfurt's conventual schools as the forerunners of an urban-civic university.

-Apparently, the Erfurt Dominicans had an increased interest in reclaiming their former monastery buildings in the early 17th century and tried in vain to press the council for a decision.
+Apparently, the Erfurt Dominicans had an increased interest in reclaiming their former friary buildings in the early 17th century and tried in vain to press the council for a decision.
 During the Thirty Years' War (1618–1648), Erfurt and the Cyriaksberg hill were occupied by Union troops of Gustavus Adolphus II of Sweden in 1631.
 The Swedish king used the church as a court church during his presence in Erfurt.
 This worsened the situation of the Order's clergy.
-Due to a lack of funds for building maintenance, parts of the monastery complex probably already collapsed, the rest presumably fell victim to the city fire of 1737.
+Due to a lack of funds for building maintenance, parts of the friary complex probably already collapsed, the rest presumably fell victim to the city fire of 1737.
 The Predigerkirche suffered only minor damage to the tower in this fire, while the majority of the adjacent buildings and neighbouring churches burnt out.

 During the Napoleonic Wars in 1806, the church was used by the French as a prisoner-of-war camp and hay store, which led to damage, loss of inventory and devastation of the furnishings with sculptures and paintings.
 In 1808, regular church services could take place again.
 In 1811, "by order of the Emperor" Napoleon Bonaparte, whose "domain" was Erfurt, the church was put up for sale for demolition.
 No buyer came forward.
 Later, the Prussian architect Karl Friedrich Schinkel campaigned for the building.